 Make sure to bring lots of water and sun protection.
 Though the trail is short, most hikers take about two to three hours to go up and back down.

 See Related: National Parks in the USA to Visit

 Address: 4619 East Washington Street, Phoenix, Arizona 85034

 The wonderful Pueblo Grande Museum Archaeological Park is an amazingly-preserved 1,500-year-old archaeological site.
-It is believed to have been inhabited by the Ancestral Sonoran Desert people known as the Hohokam people.
+It is believed to have been inhabited by the Ancestral Sonoran Desert people known as the Hohokam.

 The prehistoric village site is fully accessible and includes a 0.66-mile walking trail.
-Along the trail, you can see excavated areas of real prehistoric buildings along with replicas of what houses and daily life would have looked like during the time of the Hohokam people.
+Along the trail, you can see excavated areas of real prehistoric buildings and replicas of what houses and daily life would have looked like during the time of the Hohokam people.

 A replica garden filled with corn, beans, squash, and cotton shows what sort of farming the people would’ve done.
 It is believed the Hohokam people lived in the area from 450 AD to 1450 AD.
-They were also known for their extensive canal systems that ran throughout what is now modern-day Phoenix.
+They were also known for their extensive canal systems throughout modern-day Phoenix.

 The museum also offers many events and hands-on activities throughout the year, including an archaeology class for kids and a native art & rug auction.

 The Pueblo Grande Museum Archaeological Park is open Monday through Saturday from 9:00 a.m. to 4:45 p.m. and Sundays from 1:00 p.m. to 4:45 p.m.
 Reduced hours go into effect during the summer months, with the museum closed on Sundays and Mondays from May to September.